Cape May Reckless Driving Defense Lawyer

-If you are facing reckless driving charges, your defense can be greatly aided by the experience and knowledge of a seasoned reckless driving defense attorney.
-To schedule a free initial consultation to discuss your legal option, call the Law Firm of John J. Zarych by dialing (609) 616-4956 or contact us online.
+If you are facing reckless driving charges, your defense can be greatly aided by the experience and knowledge of a seasoned Cape May reckless driving defense attorney.
+To schedule a free consultation to discuss your legal option, call the Law Firm of John J. Zarych by dialing (609) 616-4956 or contact us online.

 Motorists who are convicted of a reckless driving offense are subject to harsh penalties that can affect their ability to drive and, potentially, their freedom.
 Anyone convicted of a reckless driving offense can have 5 points imposed on his or her license.
 Furthermore, while it is not mandatory, it is within the discretion of a judge to order the convicted offender to serve up to 60 days in county jail.
-A judge also has the discretion to to impose a license suspension of one to 90 days.
+A judge also has the discretion to impose a license suspension of one to 90 days.
 A fine can also be ordered.

 Because many of the penalties are only imposed at a judge’s discretion, it is important that you put your best foot forward in court.
 You should be sure to explain any mitigating circumstances to the judge and invoke any possible defenses to the crime.
-In some instances it may be possible to plead down to a lesser moving violation that does not carry points or that carries fewer points.
-In some circumstances it may be possible to plead down to obstructing traffic or even unsafe driving.
+In some instances, it may be possible to plead down to a lesser moving violation that does not carry points or that carries fewer points.
+In some circumstances, it may be possible to plead down to obstructing traffic or even unsafe driving.
 However it is important to note that safe driving does carry a fine of $400 and on the third conviction for unsafe driving within four years, four points will be assessed to the driver’s license.

 If a judge believes that your propensity to engage in reckless driving is a danger to the community, he or she can order a license suspension.
 Furthermore, any driver who accumulates 12 or more points on their license is also subject to a license suspension.
 Since a reckless driving conviction carries a significant number of points, an individual can quickly reach the suspension threshold.
-An experienced attorney can inform an individual of the effects a potential guilty plea or conviction will have on your ability to drive and your freedom.
+An experienced reckless driving attorney in Cape May can inform an individual of the effects a potential guilty plea or conviction will have on your ability to drive and your freedom.